Electroweak Structure and Three Fermion Generations in Clifford Algebra with S3 Family Symmetry: Three generations of fermions with gauge symmetry in

 corresponding to the four spinors used in our construction of three fermion generation with $SU(3)_C\times U(1)_{em}$ gauge symmetry.
 On these ideals the action of the $SU(3)$ generators is implemented entirely by left multiplication, so the fermionic states transform as genuine left-modules under the colour gauge algebra.

-More explicitly, for any generator $\Lambda_a$ with $a\in\{1,2,4,5,6,7\}$ one has
+More explicitly, for any generator $\Lambda_a$ with $a \in \{1,\dots,8\}$ one has

-Directly.
-For the Cartan elements $\Lambda_3$ and $\Lambda_8$, the commutator is not purely left-acting in general, but the deviation may always be absorbed into an ideal-dependent redefinition.
-That is, for each $k\in\{1,6,9,14\}$ there exist elements $\Lambda^{[k]}_3$ and $\Lambda^{[k]}_8$ such that
+On minimal ideals other than $I_1,I_6,I_9,I_{14}$, the commutator is not purely left-acting in general.
+For the Cartan generators $\Lambda_3$ and $\Lambda_8$, an ideal-dependent left-acting representative exists on every minimal left ideal.
+Indeed, since $\Lambda_3$ and $\Lambda_8$ are diagonal in the basis of eqn.~(\ref{Cl(8)basis}), for each minimal left ideal $I_j=\bb{C}\ell(8)E_{j,j}$ there exist scalars $\lambda_r^{(j)}$ such that

-These replacements differ from the original $\Lambda_3,\Lambda_8$ only by elements of the commutant of $I_k$, which act trivially on $I_k$.
-They therefore do not modify the physical representation of the colour algebra.
-In particular, the redefined Cartan generators $\Lambda^{[k]}_{3,8}$ close the same $\mathfrak{su}(3)$ Lie algebra, and introduce no new gauge degrees of freedom.
+These replacements $\Lambda^{[j]}_3$ and $\Lambda^{[j]}_8$ differ from the original $\Lambda_3,\Lambda_8$ only by elements of the commutant of $I_j$, and therefore do not modify the physical representation of the colour algebra.
+In particular, the redefined Cartan generators close the same $\mathfrak{su}(3)$ Lie algebra, and introduce no new gauge degrees of freedom.

-On minimal ideals other than $I_1,I_6,I_9,I_{14}$, some non-Cartan generator has unavoidable off-diagonal support into neighbouring columns, and the commutator fails to restrict to a single left multiplier.
+However, this property is special to the Cartan generators.
+For every minimal left ideal other than $I_1,I_6,I_9,I_{14}$, at least one non-Cartan generator $\Lambda_a$ with $a\in\{1,2,4,5,6,7\}$ has unavoidable off-diagonal support into other columns (minimal left ideals), and the commutator fails to restrict to a single left multiplier.

 For the $U(1)_{em}$ generator $Q$, the commutator $[Q,X]$ does not a priori reduce to a purely left action.
 However, $Q$ is diagonal in the basis in eqn. (\ref{Cl(8)basis}), and for all algebraic states $X$ belonging to the minimal left ideals used in the present construction one finds